Matt Gaetz evokes 'standing by' language adopted by Proud Boys as he attends court with Donald Trump

 “I don’t know who the Proud Boys are," Trump said a day later, after facing widespread criticism for his failure to condemn their actions specifically, adding: “Whoever they are, they have to stand down.
 Let law enforcement do their work.”

-Proud Boys leaders and supporters later celebrated the president’s initial words on social media.
+Proud Boys leaders and supporters later celebrated Trump’s initial words on social media.
 A channel on Telegram, an instant messaging service, with tens of thousands of the group’s members posted “Stand Back” and “Stand By” above and below the group’s logo.

+After Trump's debate comment, membership for the Proud Boys “tripled, probably,” member Jeremy Joseph Bertino told the House committee that investigated the Jan.
+6 insurrection.
+Bertino pleaded guilty to plotting with other Proud Boys members to violently stop the transfer of presidential power after Trump lost the 2020 election to Democrat Joe Biden.

 Members wearing the group's black and yellow insignia have shown up on the sidelines of Trump's rallies across the country this campaign cycle, in which Trump has made the Jan.
 6 attack a cornerstone of his bid.
 Having previously vowed to pardon the rioters, Trump has at some rallies played a recorded chorus of prisoners jailed for their roles in the attack singing the national anthem and referred to them as “hostages.”